 The TITAN Degree Audit (TDA) serves as an advising tool for both students and academic advisers.
 The report provides information on student progress towards the completion of general education, major and other degree requirements.
-Students can access their TDAs by logging on to TITAN Online and selecting the "Student Academics" tab.
-The student's campuswide ID number and PIN are requirements to log in.
+Students can access their TDAs by logging on to their Portal at www.fullerton.edu and selecting New Titan Online and under Student Self Service, selecting Titan Degree Audit.
+The student's campuswide ID (CWID) and PIN numbers are requirements to logging on.